srImathE satakOpAya nama:

 AzhwAr recollects his help towards everyone as well as specifically towards his devotees which will be explained further.

 - peru nilam kINdavan – this is how he helped everyone.
-Just like emperumAn picked up earth from the causal ocean assuming a form (pig) that does not shy away from water and mud, he picked me up from this ocean of samsAram.
+Just like emperumAn dug up earth from the causal ocean assuming a form (boar) that does not shy away from water and mud, he picked me up from this ocean of samsAram.

-- pinnum virAy malarth thuzhAy vEyntha mudiyan – He jumped into the ocean with all decorations.
+- pinnum virAy malarth thuzhAy vEyndha mudiyan – He jumped into the ocean [in the form of boar] with all decorations.
 Having a crown covered with fresh thuLasi garland which is closely knit with flowers, having abundance of fragrance.

-- marAmaram eytha mAyavan – this is how he helped his devotee. sugrIva, observing vAli’s valour and srI rAma’s tender nature, said “you can’t kill vAli” and srI rAma at once out of great attachment (towards his devotees) hoisted his bow and prepared to prove his capability.
+- marAmaram eydha mAyavan – this is how he helped his devotee. sugrIva, observing vAli’s valour and srI rAma’s tender nature, said “you can’t kill vAli” and srI rAma at once out of great attachment (towards his devotees) drew his bow and prepared to prove his capability.

-- ennuL irAn enil – Thus, he pursues his devotees and works for their goal. “enil” – Since he is present, there is no reason for me to leave him.
+- ennuL irAn enil – If he, who pursues his devotees and works for their goal, does not wish to stay in my heart. “enil” – [since AzhwAr says] even if he [emperumAn] wants to [leave], there is no reason for me to leave him.

 In the next article we will enjoy the next pAsuram.